 I make so many stops while riding my bike that my mile tracker app thinks I’m a bus.
-That’s because I’m constantly in the process of creating art (mixed media, street photography, poetry, fiction) inspired by what I experience in public, such as my novel, Stranger Things Happen (available on Amazon everywhere).
+That’s because I’m constantly in the process of creating art (mixed media, street photography, poetry, fiction) inspired by what I experience in public.
+Check out my collection of overlapping flash fiction stories, Stranger Things Happen (available on Amazon everywhere).
+Four stories from that book have been published on Literate Sunday, one of which was selected as a Best of 2017 and is being published in the annual Literate Sunday Catalogue; and one has been published on The Drum.
 I share other projects on social media and my blogs as well as in found spaces through my studio, 7 MPH.

-Walls Are Falling: Walls are falling in my city and yours.
-Or are they going up?
+Walls Are Falling: Walls fell in my city and yours.
+Or did they going up?

-Selections from Stranger Things Happen: Lives collide on a city’s new path forward in flash fiction inspired by street photography.
+Selections from Stranger Things Happen: Lives collided on a city’s new path forward in flash fiction inspired by street photography.

-First Stop: Selections from A Streetcar Named Aspire: Rapidly-changing lives get preserved for a photographic second near the Atlanta Streetcar’s King Center stop.
+First Stop: Selections from A Streetcar Named Aspire: Rapidly-changing lives were preserved for a photographic second and displayed near the Atlanta Streetcar’s King Center stop.

-Ennui: Selections from the White Dress Series: A found white dress tells stories through photos, displayed among flowering weeds along old rail tracks.
+Ennui: Selections from the White Dress Series: A found white dress told stories through photos, displayed among flowering weeds along old rail tracks.

-Stirring the Wild: Nature acts as a direct partner as photo-poems stir in the wind while dangling from wisteria vines.
+Stirring the Wild: Nature acted as a direct partner as photo-poems stirred in the wind while dangling from wisteria vines.

-Sunday Paper: Dresses made out of Sunday newspapers stop passersby when exhibited on the Atlanta BeltLine.
+Sunday Paper: Dresses made out of Sunday newspapers stopped passersby when exhibited on the Atlanta BeltLine.

-DiverseCity: Paintings made from street photography are left for #FreeArtFriday near an iconic mural.
+DiverseCity: Paintings made from street photography were presented as part of #FreeArtFriday near an iconic mural.